-The lack of personal protective equipment for NHS and social care staff is ‘unacceptable’, the Royal College of Nursing has warned.
+The lack of PPE for NHS and social care staff is ‘unacceptable’, the Royal College of Nursing has warned.

 RCN chief executive Dame Donna Kinnair added that all staff should be provided with aprons, gloves and masks as a ‘minimum’.